 Set common ground.
 Use your speech opening to set out the shared connections, associations and interests that bind you to your audience.
 This is important when you need their support and engagement later.
 You have a good example of this in the President Obama Osawatomie speech.

 Set the tone.
 Your speech’s opening should set the tone for everything that follows.
 That, of course was obvious with the David Cameron Indonesia speech after the Aceh earthquake.
 However, If you want a relaxed, informal presentation then your opening comments should be informal and, perhaps, humorous.

 Highlight your qualities.
 Aim to use your speech opening to highlight why it’s you who is speaking today.
-Show your expertise or unique status on the subject.
+Then, show your expertise or unique status on the subject.
 But take care not to sound egotistical or self-obsessed.
 Self-flattery is not a good opener.

 Build interest.
 Your speech opening should generate interest and anticipation for more details and observations from the rest of your speech.